arisath/premier-leagure-predictor/README.md

 API_KEY = "YOUR_API_KEY"
 ```

-2. Ensure you have the historical CSV data files in the project folder:
+2. Ensure you have the historical CSV data files in the project data folder:

 ```
 PL_2021_2022.csv